 This integrated framework enables companies to assess and report broader sustainability and circularity performance for chemical products.

-Guideline Writing Process
+Guideline Writing and Consultation Process

 TfS is committed to transparency and stakeholder engagement.